visseranalytics/tc-jetpilots/contents.md

 ## FEATURE CARDS

 ### Open Water Riding
-Lake Pepin is one of the widest stretches of the Mississippi, which means miles of open water and no shortage of room to ride.
-Expect the buoy course running most days, double-ups behind the boat, and freeride water in every direction.
+Lake Pepin is one of the widest stretches of the Mississippi, so there is plenty of open water to ride.
+Expect the buoy course running most days, double-ups behind the boat, and miles of freeride.

 ### Blufftop Camping
-Section B is reserved for the Sortie crew, right on the bluff looking out over the lake.
-Campsites include fire rings with cooking grates and free firewood, and hot showers are a short walk away.
+Section B is reserved for the Sortie crew, on the bluff above the lake.
+Campsites have fire rings with cooking grates and free firewood, and the showers are a short walk away.
 Sites are $30 per person per night, paid at the park office when you check in.

 ### Feasts & Fires
-The local Lions Club is handling meals for the weekend, with full menu details coming soon.
-Every night after dinner the campfire gets going and runs late.
+The local Lions Club is handling meals for the weekend.
+Full menu details are coming soon.
+Free firewood is available all weekend, so campfires run late at every site.

 ### The Big Raffle
-Every year we raffle off a jet ski to one lucky rider at camp.
-Tickets are $20, available all weekend, and the winner gets drawn Saturday night after dinner.
+Every year we raffle off a jet ski.
+Tickets are $20, available all weekend, and the winner is drawn Saturday night after dinner.
 You have to be present to take it home, so don't head out early.

 ---